rjhoyle/cs344-fall2022/docs/policies.md

     The distribution might be adjusted based on the progression of the course.
 </p>

+Students who abandon their groups and do not do work on the final project will automatically fail the class, regardless of the rest of their grade.

 ## Attendance
 As this is a seminar class, regular class attendance and participation are required.
 There will be a maximum of 2 unexcused absences, and afterwards, they will impact your course grade.
 There will be a sign-in poll at the start of class every day.